hapijs/hapi/docs/Reference.md

  part of the segment ('/file.{ext}').

  An optional '?' suffix following the parameter name indicates an optional parameter (only allowed if the parameter is at the ends of the path or only covers part of the segment as in '/a{param?}/b').
-For example, the route '/book/{id?}' matches '/book/'.
+For example, the route '/book/{id?}' matches '/book/' with the value of `request.params.id` set to an empty string `''`.

 ```javascript
 var getAlbum = function () {